yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

 Introduction
 ============

-This project was presented at the Unconf (YYC .
-FP) Meetup on September 13th, 2018
+This project was presented at the [Unconf (YYC .
+FP) Meetup](https://www.meetup.com/Functional-Programmers-YYC/) on September 13th 2018

 To run the examples in OCaml's REPL use